Anders Wijkman

-Anders Ivar Sven Wijkman (born 30 September 1944 in Stockholm) is a Swedish politician (Swedish: Kristdemokraterna, KD) who was Member of the European Parliament from 1999 to 2009.
-As member of the European Parliament, he focused on issues related to climate change, environment, development cooperation and humanitarian affairs.
+Anders Ivar Sven Wijkman (born 30 September 1944) is a Swedish politician (Swedish: Kristdemokraterna, KD) who was Member of the European Parliament from 1999 to 2009.
+As a member of the European Parliament, he focused on issues related to climate change, environment, development cooperation and humanitarian affairs.
 He is a member of the Christian Democrats, part of the European People's Party - European Democrats group.

 He sat on the European Parliament's Committee on the Environment, Public Health and Food Safety.
 He was also a substitute for the Committee on Development, a member of the delegation to the ACP-EU Joint Parliamentary Assembly, and a substitute for the delegation for relations with the United States.

 Anders has been a member of the Swedish parliament, secretary general of the Swedish Red Cross, and president of the International Red Cross Disaster Relief Commission.
 Anders Wijkman is Co-President of Club of Rome and the Tällberg Foundation, and is a member of the Royal Swedish Academy of Sciences.
 He is also a councillor for the World Future Council.